tengmx/tengmx.github.io/index.md

 I received my BEng, MEng and PhD from
 [School of Computer Science and Technology](http://encs.hit.edu.cn/) at Harbin Institute of Technology under the direction of Yadong Wang.
-My PhD works focus on [regulatory SNVs](http://dx.doi.org/10.1093/bioinformatics/bts275) and [DNA methylation fidelity](http://dx.doi.org/10.1371/journal.pone.0032928).
+My PhD works focus on computational methods for
+[regulatory SNVs](http://dx.doi.org/10.1093/bioinformatics/bts275) and
+[DNA methylation fidelity](http://dx.doi.org/10.1371/journal.pone.0032928).
 I was also a visiting graduate student in the